-The executor of an estate is responsible for the decedent’s household items and personal property.
-Prepare a detailed inventory of all the personal and household items (excluding any that belong solely to the surviving spouse).
-This inventory is necessary to value the items for the probate inventory and the tax Form 706.
-Do not allow anyone to go through or remove any of the decedent’s property before you take inventory.
+You need to prepare a detailed inventory of all the personal and household items (being sure not to include any that belonged solely to the surviving spouse).
+This inventory is necessary to put a value on the items for the probate inventory and the Form 706.

 If the decedent has a surviving spouse, the personal and household items may be staying in place after the decedent’s death, except items the decedent specifically bequeaths (leaves by will) to others.
 If the decedent has no surviving spouse and the house needs to be dismantled, you still need to list and document everything and set aside anything of real value for later valuation.

-Don’t allow relatives and friends to rummage through the house and remove items until you’ve listed and/or valued them.
-Consider collecting all outstanding house keys or changing the locks as soon as possible.
+Don’t allow relatives and friends to rummage through the house and remove items until you’ve listed them, and if valuable, valued them.
+Seriously consider collecting all outstanding house keys immediately after the death or, even better, changing the locks as soon as is humanly possible.

-If you don’t get to the house until after someone has removed some items you’ll need to try your best to retrieve these items.
-Or you can value what you remember and charge that amount against that friend or relative’s eventual share of the estate.
+And if you don’t get to the house until after Cousin Hester has emptied it with a moving van because she knew the decedent wanted her to have a few special things, you’ll need to try your best to either retrieve the items removed, or value what you remember and then charge that against Cousin Hester’s eventual share of the estate (if she has one).

-Household items rarely have a correspondingly large cash value.
-Clothes, for example, are usually given to a local charity.
-Household furnishings that family and friends don’t latch onto either follow the same route or are disposed of in a yard sale or on eBay or Craigslist.
+Usually, going through the personal and household property is an exercise in clean up and clear out.
+For most people, these tangible items, though they have great sentimental value, rarely have a correspondingly large cash value.
+Clothes are usually given to a local charity, and household furnishings either follow the same route or are disposed of in a yard sale or on eBay or Craigslist.

 Of course, not all the personal and household effects are intrinsically valueless, and your job is to separate out the wheat from the chaff.
 Just because something may not be your style doesn’t mean that it has no value; in fact, we’ve found that some of the most hideous pieces of furniture are among the most valuable!